 Don't Wait Until Your Body Screams

 Let me share a little about me.
-I'm Steve, I'm the owner of YogaJak, originally from Darlington in the UK (yes I'm a pommie who hasn't lost his northern tones).
-I co-own Joymamma Studio in Mooloolaba where I hold regular yoga classes for blokes to gather and explore what yoga is about and have a chat about life over coffee afterwards.
+I'm Steve, owner of YogaJak, originally from Darlington in the UK (yes I'm a pommie who hasn't lost his northern tones).
+I hold regular yoga classes around the Sunshine Coast for blokes to gather and explore what yoga is about and have a chat about life over coffee afterwards.

 You could call it a social group - with some mindful exercise too.